Create a Great Kimberley Marine Park

 The Kimberley coast is one of the jewels of Outback Australia.
 It is one of the most spectacular, unspoiled coastlines on Earth.
 This area is filled with a blending of tropical fjords with sandstone cliffs, mangrove forests, coral reefs, meadows of sea-grass and dramatic tidal flows.
 It is home to the world's largest humpback whale nursery and several striking natural areas like the Horizontal Falls.
 Yet only 5 percent of this extraordinary seascape is fully protected.

 Despite its beauty and natural wonder, the Kimberley is under threat from mining and other industrial activities including:

 - A major iron ore operation already is digging into an island in the Buccaneer Archipelago and a different mine soon will start ripping up pristine lands on another island;

 - Coal and gas companies are actively pursuing projects in the Kimberley, with coal and coal seam gas mining exploration permits and development applications now covering most of the 500-mile long Fitzroy River, the major river in the region; and

 - In 2009, Australia experienced one of its worst oil spills when the Montara oil rig leaked up to 2,000 barrels a day for more than 70 days off the Kimberley coast.

-In 2012, the Pew Environment Group commissioned research by the Centre for Conservation Geography hat found a 500 percent increase in mining exploration leases in the Kimberley since 2003.
+In 2012, Pew commissioned research by the Centre for Conservation Geography hat found a 500 percent increase in mining exploration leases in the Kimberley since 2003.
 Several mines now are proposed, threatening eight out of 10 rivers, wetlands and floodplains.
 All of these areas are vital to the Kimberley coast.

 Establishing a marine park would safeguard the region's whales and other unique wildlife and create a legacy for future generations.
 It's time for a Great Kimberley Marine Park.